-A lot of people think that good singers have simply won the genetic lottery, although this is far from the truth, there are a lot of singers who o not have singing in their genes and they still made it as a successful singer.
-While there are some people who do have a genetic predisposition to being a singer, but this alone doesn’t guarantee for them that they will become a successful singer.
+A lot of people think that good singers have simply won the genetic lottery, although this is far from the truth, there are a lot of singers who do not have singing in their genes and they still made it as a successful singer.
+While there are some people who do have a genetic predisposition for singing, but this alone doesn’t guarantee for them that they will become successful singers.
 The problem is that a lot of people think that singing is genetic mainly due to the fact that they see children of famous singers making their own successful careers.

-For singers with famous singers as parents it is not their genetics what makes them successful singers, but their parent’s knowledge of the industry and people which will open a lot of doors for them.
-Singers with no parents working in the music industry know how hard it is to get your first big break, but for singers with singer parents this barrier of entry doesn’t exits, and it gets even easier for them.
+For singers with famous singers as parents it is not their genetics that makes them successful singers, but their parent’s knowledge of the industry and of the people who will open a lot of doors for them.
+Singers with no parents working in the music industry know how hard it is to get their first big break, but for singers with singer parents this barrier of entry doesn’t exist, and it gets even easier for them.

-By the simple fact that they are children of famous singers will, in fact, make it fairly easy for them to become singers, especially if the parents are well known in the industry and they also invest a lot of money into their children’s singing career.
-Believe it or not but even singers who had everything offered to them on a silver platter they still didn’t manage to become a professional singer for one reason or another.
+The simple fact that they are children of famous singers will, in fact, make it fairly easy for them to become singers, especially if the parents are well known in the industry and they also invest a lot of money into their children’s singing career.
+Believe it or not but even singers who had everything offered to them on a silver platter still didn’t manage to become professional singers for one reason or another.

 The truth is even if a singer has a predisposition to be a good singer, that still doesn’t mean that they are guaranteed to succeed as a singer, in fact, a person who doesn’t have singing in their genes but is working hard will probably have a better success of becoming a singer.
 If you are interested in what actually means to be a good singer, scientifically speaking then check out my recent article What makes a good singer scientifically? ( Top 10 Facts ).